 Trees can become ill just like people and animals.
-Bleeding cankers is one common in trees in the pacific northwest.
+Bleeding cankers is one common disease that inflicts Pacific Northwestern trees.
 Every now and then, our tree removal service spots bleeding cankers on a dead or decaying tree.
-In the following paragrpahs we’ll inform you about the disease and how you can prevent it.
+We inform you about the disease and how to spot the symptoms.

-Bleeding cankers is a type of tree disease that manifests as lesions which oose fluid through the bark.
-The disease can be caused by a number of factors, such as bacteria and fungus growth, or tree wounds from insects or improper pruning.
-Chestnut trees are especially prone to bleeding cankers, with the lesion typically appearing near the base of the trunk.
-Willow, beech, maple, and oak trees are also susceptible to bleeding cankers.
+Bleeding cankers are a type of tree disease that manifests as lesions that ooze fluid through the bark.
+The disease is caused by a number of factors, such as bacterial and fungal growth, or tree wounds from burrowing pests or improper pruning.
+Chestnut trees are especially prone to bleeding cankers, with the lesion usually appearing around the trunk’s base.
+Willow, beech, maple, and oak trees are also vulnerable to cankers.
 Continue Reading →